Envy: Regarding possessions or status

 Often, envy involves a motive to "outdo or undo the rival's advantages".
 In part, this type of envy may be based on materialistic possessions rather than psychological states.
 Basically, people find themselves experiencing an overwhelming emotion due to someone else owning or possessing desirable items that they do not.
 Feelings of envy in this situation would occur in the forms of emotional pain, a lack of self-worth, and a lowered self-esteem and well-being.

 In Old Money, Nelson W. Aldrich Jr. states:

-Envy is so integral and painful a part of what animates human behavior in market societies that many people have forgotten the full meaning of the word, simplifying it into one of the symptoms of desire.
+Envy is integral and painful apart of what animates human behavior in market societies that many people have forgotten the full meaning of the word, simplifying it into one of the symptoms of desire.
 It is that (a symptom of desire), which is why it flourishes in market societies: democracies of desire, they might be called, with money for ballots, stuffing permitted.
 But envy is more or less than desire.
 It begins with the almost frantic sense of emptiness inside oneself, as if the pump of one's heart were sucking on air.
 One has to be blind to perceive the emptiness, of course, but that's what envy is, a selective blindness.
 Invidia, Latin for envy, translates as "nonsight", and Dante had the envious plodding along under cloaks of lead, their eyes sewn shut with leaden wire.
 What they are blind to is what they have, God-given and humanly nurtured, in themselves.